shane-kerr/ymmv/README.md

 * IP fragments are not handled by the pcap parser.
 * TCP streams are not reassembled by the pcap parser.

-We are currently working on a separate program which will perform IP fragment reassembly and extract DNS queries and answers from TCP streams.
+The [PcapParser](https://github.com/RunxiaWan/PcapParser) can be used to perform IP fragment reassembly and extract DNS queries and answers from TCP streams.
+It will be further integrated in the future.

 * No easy way exists to report differences found back to the Yeti operators.
 This will be added as an opt-in "--email-to" command-line